ToshioCP/Gtk4-tutorial/sec1.md

 This tutorial is about gtk4 libraries.
 It is originally used on linux with C compiler, but now it is used more widely, on windows and macOS, with Vala, python and so on.
-However, this tutorial describes only C programs on linux.
+However, this tutorial describes only _C programs on linux_.

 If you want to try the examples in the tutorial, you need: